stoneyrh/gSOAP/gsoap/doc/guide/index.md

 ## Server-side cookie support        {#servercookie}

+This feature is not recommended to implement state in stand-alone servers.
+Cookies may require a fair amount of processing overhead and are not in fact needed to implement stateful services, which is typically performed with session IDs in XML/JSON messages or by passing the session IDs via the URL.

 Server-side cookie support is optional.
 To enable cookie support, compile all sources with compile-time flag `#WITH_COOKIES`:

      c++ -DWITH_COOKIES -o myserver ...

 See API documentation Module \ref group_cookies for the cookie API functions.
-See the [HTTP sessions plugin](../../sessions/html/index.html) for HTTP session management with cookies.
+See the [HTTP sessions plugin](../../sessions/html/index.html) for HTTP session management with cookies that is required for server-side session control.
+The `#WITH_COOKIES` flag is useless without server-side session management and control.

 Here is an overview of the cookie API functions: